NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/compose-graphql-query.md

 # Compose a query in GraphiQL

-Many clients might need help using [the semantics][1] of GraphQL and exploring the possibilities of Cloudflare GraphQL API.
+Many clients might need help using [the semantics][1] of GraphQL and exploring the possibilities of Khulnasoft GraphQL API.

 This page details how to use a [GraphiQL client][2] to compose and execute a GraphQL query.